 In 2020, Original Equipment Manufacturers (OEM) of new stand-alone, Walk-In Cooler and Freezer (WICF) refrigeration equipment are required to comply with the United States Department of Energy’s (DOE) latest energy-efficiency standard, the Annual Walk-in Energy Factor (AWEF).
 The objective of this new regulation is to reduce energy consumption by 40% for all WICF units.

 RefPlus has always strived to innovate and stay ahead of the industry needs and requirements.
-Therefore, we are pleased to announce that all of our units impacted by these new regulations will meet or surpass the new AWEF regulations in time for the 2020 deadlines.
+Therefore, we are pleased to announce that all of our units impacted by these new regulations now meet or surpass the new AWEF regulations, as of July 10th, 2020.

-- IE & OE condensing units (debuted in 2015) and OM condensing units (debuted in 2016) already meet the new regulations for medium temp applications.
+- IE & OE condensing units (debuted in 2015) and OM condensing units (debuted in 2016) for medium temp applications.

-- We are on track for meeting the AWEF regulations with our low temp IE, OE and OM condensing units and LS, LP, LA, LO, EK, EM evaporators for the July 2020 deadline.
+- Low temp IE, OE and OM condensing units and LS, LP, LA, LO, EK, EM evaporators.

 What is the AWEF regulation:

 The Annual Walk-In Energy Factor (AWEF) is a regulatory efficiency metric created by the Department of Energy (DOE) that measures electrical energy input versus the cooling capacity of the system.
 The DOE recently proposed and implemented a set of standards to regulate energy consumption in the United States.
 The law mandates every product that consumes energy should follow a set standard defined by DOE.
 All commercial refrigeration equipment manufacturers should comply with the Annual Walk-In Energy Factor (AWEF) rating defined by the DOE.
 Fundamentally, the ruling will reduce energy consumption and increase efficiency of commercial refrigeration equipment.